Mammut 9.5 Crag Classic Review

 Durability

-As long as something out of the ordinary doesn't happen and your rope becomes core shot, where there is a tear or rip in the sheath exposing the core fibers of the rope (which demands immediate retirement), a climbing rope should last for more than one year, depending of course on the amount of demands you put upon it.
+As long as something out of the ordinary doesn't happen and your rope becomes core shot, where there is a tear or rip in the sheath exposing the core fibers of the rope (which demands immediate retirement), a climbing rope should last for more than one year, depending of course on the level of the demands you put upon it.
 With that in mind, it can be hard for us to make firm conclusions after only four months of testing since the rope isn't worn out.
-The good news is, the 9.5 Crag Classic is nowhere close to worn out after our testing period, and still seems to be a "young" rope.
+The good news is, the 9.5 Crag Classic is nowhere close to retirement after our testing period, and still seems to be a “young” rope.

 Weight